aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 ## DV certs

+Summary:

 - some browsers don't even check revocation status (Chrome)
-- other browser do (Safari, Firefox), and although they use a soft-fail strategy, the revocation check does increase page load time; OCSP stapling gets rid of that extra time
+- other browser do (Safari, Firefox) and although they use a soft-fail strategy, the revocation check does increase Start Render time; OCSP stapling gets rid of that extra time, so there is a solution

 ---